 Returning to direct Thor: Love and Thunder is co-writer and star Taika Waititi along with Natalie Portman as Jane Foster, who will take over the role of the MCU’s God of Thunder from Chris Hemsworth.
 If that is not engaging enough for you, Star-Lord actor Chris Pratt was confirmed as part of the cast along with Christian Bale as Gorr, the God Butcher.

 This family film is the second by the animators behind Scoob! from 2020.
-In DC Super Pets, animals related to famous superheroes (such as Superman’s dog, Krypto, and Batman’s hound, Ace) team-up to bring criminals to furry justice.
+In DC League Super-Pets, animals related to famous superheroes (such as Superman’s dog, Krypto, and Batman’s hound, Ace) team-up to bring criminals to furry justice.

-Tragedy has surrounded Ryan Coogler’s follow-up to the Oscar-winning MCU debut following the death of star Chadwick Boseman in August.
-One silver lining is the potential for Letitia Wright’s Shuri to inherit the title moniker (per the comics’ continuity) in Black Panther II, which is reportedly set to begin filming in July 2021.
+Tragedy has surrounded Ryan Coogler’s follow-up to his Oscar-winning MCU debut following the death of star Chadwick Boseman in 2020.
+One silver lining is the potential for Letitia Wright’s Shuri to inherit the title moniker (per the comics’ continuity) in Black Panther: Wakanda Forever, which began shooting in June 2021.

 Black Adam (July 29, 2022)